Certificate in Patent Law

 This course (a prerequisite to all other Intellectual Property courses) introduces students to United States intellectual property laws: patent, copyright, trademark, and trade secrets.
 The course is designed to be easily accessible to students with no background in technology or intellectual property law.

-Patent Law (spring semester / 3 credits)
+Patent Law (spring semester / 2 or 3 credits)

 Patent Law provides students a generous evaluation of substantive patent law, including patent eligibility, conditions for ownership, infringement, litigation, and remedies.
 The course also introduces the concepts of patent prosecution and licensing.